Skip to content

 Invoice processing automation uses AI, OCR, and robotic process automation (RPA) to handle supplier invoices from receipt to payment without manual data entry.
 It covers data capture, validation, three-way matching, approval workflows, ERP posting, and legal archiving.

-How much does automated invoice processing cost per invoice in the UK?
+How much does automated invoice processing cost per invoice in Canada?

-How long must invoice records be kept under HMRC rules?
+How long must invoice records be kept under CRA rules?

-HMRC requires VAT records โ€” including invoices โ€” to be retained for at least six years.
-For businesses under certain VAT schemes, this period may extend to 10 years.
-Electronic records must be maintained in a format that HMRC can inspect on request (HMRC VAT Notice 700/21).
+The CRA requires tax records โ€” including invoices โ€” to be retained for at least six years from the end of the last tax year to which they relate.
+In certain circumstances, such as pending appeals or audits, the retention period may be longer.
+Electronic records must be maintained in a format that the CRA can inspect on request (CRA Record Keeping).

 How does three-way matching prevent invoice fraud?